Last Updated on September 24, 2023 by Anna Baumann

 Having a puppy plus two toddlers was way more than my Sister and Brother-in-law bargained for.
 Plus, Lucy was having trouble with potty training and anxiety.
 It wasn’t long before they felt they had to give her up.
 Since I adored her, I was the first person they asked about taking her.
 Jim wasn’t keen on having a dog.
 Mainly because we both work full time and aren’t home enough to care for one.
 But I couldn’t stomach her leaving my life completely, so he agreed that we could take her.

-Her first week with us, we found out she had a Urinary Tract Infection.
+In her first week with us, we found out she had a Urinary Tract Infection.
 She was treated for it and was OK for a couple of weeks.
-But then she got another one, and another.
-Eventually our Vet diagnosed her with Kidney Dysplasia.
+But then she got another one and another.
+Eventually, our Vet diagnosed her with Kidney Dysplasia.
 Her kidneys never fully developed and this affected her whole body.
-Throughout her short life she was prone to UTIs and Pancreatitis.
+Throughout her short life, she was prone to UTIs and Pancreatitis.